iamkirankumaryadav/SQL/README.md

 # `SQL`
 - Structured Query Language
 - `Create`, `Retrieve`, `Update` and `Delete` data based on the selected criteria (C.R.U.D)
--  Organize data in the selected order (Ascending or Descending)
+-  Organize data in the selected order ( ASC or DESC )
 - `Join` multiple tables using a shared key.
 - Build simple data sources for dashboards.